Port Sudan Paediatric Centre

 100 children were admitted every month in 2017.

 In 2011, we opened our Port Sudan Paediatric Centre in order to provide high-quality medical care for children under the age of 14, in an area of 800,000 people with no other free healthcare facilities.
 Each month we admit around 100 children, of whom 89% are under the age of 5.
 Half of our patients suffer from malnutrition.
 Every day, our staff carry out over 80 examinations; diagnosing malaria, gastrointestinal infections, and respiratory illnesses.
 In collaboration with the Sudanese Ministry of Health, a comprehensive course of vaccinations and boosters is available to those children and pregnant women who require it.
-As of 31 December 2017, the center has delivered 132,158 clinical visits and has admitted 6,695 patients.
+As of June 2019, the centre has delivered 160,219 outpatient consultations and has admitted 8,482 patients.

 Hygiene and health education activities for children and their families are essential, providing people with comprehensive healthcare advice and enabling us to monitor the condition of patients presently undergoing treatment.
 With financial assistance from the Italian Agency for Development Cooperation, in 2014 we launched a preventive medicine programme.
 Our health promoters visit communities in the region on a weekly basis to provide families with information on good health practices and nutrition.
 They offer advice about vaccinations; minimizing the risks of contracting malaria; prophylaxis relating to other infectious diseases; and on healthy dietary regimens.
 Children undergoing outpatient treatment are closely monitored.
-These outreach visits – totaling 26,503 as of 31 December 2017 – are helping to improve the general health of children in the communities of Port Sudan.
+These outreach visits – totalling 42,609 as of June 2019 – are helping to improve the general health of children in the communities of Port Sudan.
 During 2017 alone, a total of 8,451 people participated in health education activities throughout the wider community.

 Training and Local Staff